-There are essential works and special events in the West Midlands which could have an impact on all transport.
-Here, we list some of the future major works and events that could affect your journey, and provide advice to help you plan.
-Some works on the motorway could affect your journey on local roads.
+Essential works and special events in the West Midlands can have a major impact on all transport.
+Here, we list some of the future works and events that could affect your journey, and provide advice to help you plan a way around them.
+Some works on the motorway can also affect your journey on local roads.

 Major, essential maintenance work on the M5 between junctions 1 and 2 will start after Easter 2017.
 For more information visit Highways England.